 Expand Your Research Vocabulary

-How do you use these documents and methods of research to make a lasting impression?
-Chances are, your teacher will be happy that you know what fact checking is, and he'll be way happier if you actually do fact check all your information.
-Got it?
+How can your child use these reference documents and methods of research to make a lasting impression?
+Chances are, his teacher will be happy that he knows what fact checking is, and the teacher will be way happier if he actually does fact check all his information.
+Make sense?
 Either way, the definitions below are quite useful for any researcher:

-A publication of useful interesting facts like the world's most spoken language (Mandarin Chinese, not English) or how many steps it takes to get to the top of the Eiffel Tower (1,792).
+- Almanac A publication of useful and interesting facts like the world's most spoken language (Mandarin Chinese, not English) or how many steps it takes to get to the top of the Eiffel Tower (1,792).

-Historical documents, public records, institutional files, or other materials that have been preserved in some sort of organized fashion.
+- Archives Historical documents, public records, institutional files, or other materials that have been preserved in some sort of organized fashion.
 A library's special collection is a fine place to look at archives of, say, President John Adams' letters to the First Lady, his wife Abigail.
-You may also find archives available on the Web.
+Archives may also be available on the web.

-Yeah, yeah, smarty pants, you know what a dictionary is.
-But a biographical dictionary is a pretty splendid resource because it gives short profiles on famous people, like inventors, presidents, rock stars, writers, and comedians.
-If you're stuck at the beginning and not sure whom you want to research, this is a super place to start.
+- Biographical Dictionary Okay, your child probably knows what a dictionary is.
+But a biographical dictionary is a pretty splendid resource because it gives short profiles on famous people like inventors, presidents, rock stars, writers, and comedians.
+If your child gets stuck at the beginning and is not sure whom he wants to research, this is a super place to start.

-When searching for information on the Web or through a computerized library catalog, words like AND, OR, NOT, or EXCEPT can limit or expand your keywords search.
-Your librarian can help you use these smooth operators to find connections between keywords and your research topic.
+- Boolean Operator When searching for information on the Web or through a computerized library catalog, words like AND, OR, NOT, or EXCEPT can limit or expand your keywords search.
+The public library or school librarian can help your child use these smooth operators to find connections between keywords and his research topic.

-An explanatory sentence that goes beneath (or above, whatever floats your boat) a picture, diagram, or photograph you'd use as an illustration within your research paper.
-Knowing how to construct an informative caption will tell your teacher details that she wouldn't necessary derive just from looking at the visual, like the place or date it was taken (if it's a photo), who or what is in it (if it's a picture), or dimensions (if it's a diagram of a structure).
+- Caption An explanatory sentence that goes beneath (or above, whichever way your child prefers) a picture, diagram, or photograph he uses as an illustration within a research paper.
+Knowing how to construct an informative caption will tell your child’s teacher details that she wouldn't necessary derive just from looking at the visual, like the place or date it was taken (if it's a photo), who or what is in it (if it's a picture), or dimensions (if it's a diagram of a structure).

-Melvil Dewey, you were the man!
+- Dewey Decimal System Melvil Dewey, was the man!
 In 1876, Mr. Dewey came up this crazy idea that books should be sorted by subject and assigned numbers so that librarians could easily access what they were looking for.
-Can you imagine walking into your library today and waiting for hours as your librarian hunts down the specific title you want?
+Can you imagine walking into your library today and waiting for hours as your child’s librarian hunts down the specific title you want?
 Mr. Dewey, we thank you.